• Skip to primary navigation

 If the old wall charger has a USB-C port, there are usually no issues because a USB-C to USB-C cable does not have such an issue.

 Anyway, you can reuse all old USB chargers if you have some good (or Samsung original) USB-A to USB-C cables.
-The drawback is the charging rate will be limited at 15W.
+The drawback is the charging rate will be limited to 15W.

 Please note, to get the super-fast charging (25W), or super-fast charging 2.0 (45W), you should make sure: